 Accessing supply chain information

 For large garment retailers operating in multiple locations across the globe, it can be difficult to make relevant information easily accessible to employees and suppliers.
 If important data is kept on paper files or on physical servers, employees may need to be on site to access company information.
-With cloud computing, any authorised parties can access information instantly on any mobile device, making it easy to conduct business and keep track of operations wherever you are based.
+With cloud computing, any authorised parties can access information instantly on any mobile device, e.g. supplier commnuications, training and onboarding documents, making it easy to conduct business and keep track of operations wherever you are based.

 Our cloud-based solution enables retailers to interact with a large number of nominated suppliers, all of whom are required to self-register on the Segura platform.
-Orders are placed by the retailer and accepted by suppliers through the software, which creates a comprehensive audit trail to achieve supply chain visibility.
+With our Order Manager, orders are placed by the retailer and accepted by suppliers through the software, which creates a comprehensive audit trail to achieve supply chain visibility.

 All parties involved in an order can access the same information, such as order details and production status.
 This removes a plethora of problems caused by unaccountable networks of secondary suppliers, as supply chain data is universally accessible and consistently updated.